workflux/workflUX/tutorials/Covid19_MSA_Group_Comparison.md

 > **Please Note**: Your parameters are **automatically validated** to avoid bad surprises when starting the run.

 > **Please Note**: The entire parameter form has been created from the information parsed from the CWL workflow itself.
 No additional configuration was needed upon import.
-If you don‘t know the meaning of a parameter, please cilck on the :information_source: button to get documentation.
+If you don‘t know the meaning of a parameter, please click on the :information_source: button to get documentation.

 scroll down